-The DC Green Corps, based at the new Marvin Gaye Community Greening Center in the Watts Branch sub-watershed of the Anacostia River, will provide a city-wide gateway to 50 different green career tracks in urban and community forestry and forest-based ecosystem and watershed restoration.
-Helping under-served sub-watershed communities across the city, the Green Corps job program will focus on environmental justice, sustainable native reforestation, riparian buffer planting, invasive removal, and green controls of urban systems, such as storm and sewer flows.The Green Corps and Center will develop a referral system to help participants connect to jobs through a wide range of agencies, professional and trade associations, trades, professions, and industries.
+The DC Green Corps, based at the new Marvin Gaye Community Greening Center in the Watts Branch sub-watershed of the Anacostia River, provides a city-wide gateway to 50 different green career tracks in urban and community forestry and forest-based ecosystem and watershed restoration.
+Helping under-served sub-watershed communities across the city, the Green Corps job program focuses on environmental justice, sustainable native reforestation, riparian buffer planting, invasive removal, urban agriculture and arboriculture, and green controls of urban systems, such as storm and sewer flows.The Green Corps and Center have a referral system to help participants connect to jobs through a wide range of agencies, professional and trade associations, trades, professions, and industries.

-The Green Corps and Center will collaborate with other agencies including the DC Department of Parks and Recreation, DC Department of the Environment, the UDC Cooperative Extension Service and Agricultural Experiment Station, DC Department of Youth Rehabilitation Services, the National Park Service, National Arboretum, and all relevant local universities and technical schools and training programs, with a special focus on youth populations and others with challenges for employment, including older people, disabled groups, and ex-offenders.
-Washington Parks & People, DC's award-winning largest grassroots land reclamation force, has managed over 50,000 volunteers in the Watts Branch stream valley alone, and has planted over 3,000 trees, focused on impaired, under-served, and heavily impervious watersheds of the city.
+The Green Corps and Center collaborate with other agencies including the DC Department of Transportation's Urban Forestry Administration, the DC Department of Parks and Recreation, DC Department of the Environment, the UDC Collesge of Agriculture, Urban Sustainability and Environmental Sciences, the UDC Cooperative Extension Service and Agricultural Experiment Station, DC Department of Youth Rehabilitation Services, the National Park Service, National Arboretum, and other local universities and technical schools and training programs, with a special focus on youth populations and others with challenges for employment, including older people, disabled groups, and ex-offenders.
+Washington Parks & People, DC's award-winning largest grassroots land reclamation force, has managed over 50,000 volunteers in the Watts Branch stream valley alone, and has planted over 5,000 trees, focused on impaired, under-served, and heavily impervious watersheds of the city.

 These videos highlight two components of the first session of the Green Corps, including the green transformation of a blighted vacant lot and a canoe expedition on the Anacostia River in collaboration with Wilderness Inquiry, the National Park Service, and the Anacostia Watershed Society.

-Washington Parks & People is pleased to announce that we will be recruiting up to 16 trainees to take part in a 12 week training program (Cohort #5) aimed at addressing core urban and community forestry needs by: expanding and sustaining the urban tree canopy; remediation of storm water runoff; and restoring vegetative habitat within DC.
+Washington Parks & People (WPP), in partnership with the District of Columbia Urban Forestry Administration (UFA), is pleased to announce that we will be recruiting up to 16 trainees to take part in a 4 week training program aimed at addressing core urban and community forestry needs by: expanding and sustaining the urban tree canopy; remediation of storm water runoff; and restoring vegetative habitat within DC.
 This training program will provide trainees with valuable job skills, self confidence, contacts/resources for job placement, and mentoring.
-Each selected trainee (team member) will be committing to at least 10 hours/week over the twelve week program – portions of the program may take place on Saturdays and evenings as required.
+Each selected trainee (team member) will be committing to at least 40 hours/week over the four week program – portions of the program may take place on Saturdays as required.